Pros and Cons Of A Puggle: Is It The Right Breed For Me?

 So who exactly is a Puggle hound?
 As the name suggests: the first half is a “Pug” and the other one is a “Gle,” taken from the “Beagle” breed.
 Therefore, a Puggle is a mix of both a Pug and a Beagle.

 Puggles have a lot of the former parent’s features, including their big, bug-like eyes.
 However, its muzzle is much more elongated compared to Pugs.
-So, why were two very different canines mixed together?
+So, why were two very different canines mixed?

-The reason is to help brachycephalic wrinkle-faced straighten out its breathing issues and re-create a much healthier pal in the end.
+The reason is to help brachycephalic wrinkle faces straighten out their breathing issues and re-create a much healthier pal in the end.

 Puggle is a hybrid, therefore it might be hard to say who it is going to take after as far as appearance, health, and temperament are concerned.
 More often than less, it will inherit its flat-faced ancestor’s facial features, but you will still see a longer, Beagle-like snout.
 However, as far as the health issues, it is hard to say which of them a Puggle will inherit from either parent.